Why a Foreign LLC Does Not Protect Florida Residents

 Wyoming, Nevada, Delaware, and Nevis all provide charging order exclusivity for single-member LLCs by statute.
 A creditor in those jurisdictions can receive only a lien on future distributions, not ownership of the LLC itself.
 This is a meaningful difference—if the LLC’s local law actually applies.

-Online formation services and some attorneys promote out-of-state formation as a solution to Florida’s single-member vulnerability.
-The pitch is straightforward: form the LLC in Wyoming (low fees, strong statute) or Nevis (offshore jurisdiction, no U.S. court access), and the LLC’s home-state law will govern creditor remedies.
-The problem is that this pitch misunderstands how creditor collection works when the debtor lives in Florida.
+Online formation services promote out-of-state formation as the fix for Florida’s single-member vulnerability.
+The theory: form the LLC in Wyoming (low fees, strong statute) or Nevis (offshore jurisdiction, no U.S. court access), and the LLC’s home-state law will govern creditor remedies.
+The problem is that this misunderstands how creditor collection works when the debtor lives in Florida.

 The Membership Interest Follows the Owner